Wiilly-i-am/R6-Downloader/README.md

 [Operation Throwback: EU Ten Man's](https://discord.gg/gJkx5GJhMP)

+### To add:

+*Discord tab in downloader

+*Mod tab in downloader

+*Faq tab in downloader

+*Credits tab in downloader

+*FaQ/WiKi Readme in github repo

+*Sln update

 This HotFix fixes the bug where it Keeps asking you to update Windows App Runtime 1.5 When you update this it still asks you to update it:
 ![Screenshot_2025-01-06_173003](https://github.com/user-attachments/assets/b2e4c279-4da6-4d5b-bc09-881b376e4a76)